Where can I find a toddler homeschool curriculum to teach the letter E?

 For this week you can use a sandpaper letter to learn the letter E. The rough texture is interesting for a toddler.
 Check out my post on how to make your own DIY sandpaper letters.
-Also, if you are wondering how to teach your child to trace the letter correctly (so he starts and ends in the right place) check out this video about letter formation.

-Matching: Make different sizes of bones from clay or salt dough.
+Make different sizes of bones from clay or salt dough.
 Once dry, match to the printable (included in curriculum).

 You can get these alphabet stamps on amazon, they became a quick favorite in our house and our toddler still gets excited when I pull them out.
 This printable and more are included in the Toddler Curriculum.